 Most of the time when we were working, Chuck would dawdle forty or fifty yards behind the rest of us, totally unconcerned about keeping up.
 He wasn’t too interested in picking trash up off the ground, either; sometimes, when he thought I wasn’t looking, he’d step over it instead.
 I kept him on the crew mainly because he was reliable about carrying garbage sacks to the dumpster.
 With some clients I had to worry about them getting lost along the way, or running off to explore some distant part of the campground; but Chuck, I knew, would go straight there and straight back, however slowly.

 One day we cleaned an overgrown field that, although not used by campers, was covered with wind-blown trash.
 It was located at one end of the property, perhaps a quarter mile from the dumpster.
 Chuck was doing the hauling, but the other clients were filling trash sacks two or three times as fast as he was carrying them.
 There was a hump in the land near where we were working.
-Each time I watched this poke-along cowboy, with a trash sack slung over his shoulder, first receding, and then, as he crossed the hump, vanishing entirely, I knew a good thirty minutes would pass before he’d come back into view.
+Each time I watched this poke-along cowboy, with a trash sack slung over his shoulder, first receding, and then, as he crossed the hump, vanishing entirely, I knew a good twenty minutes would pass before he’d come back into view.
 Then, slowly, he’d walk over to the long, winding line of sacks, grab the nearest one, and amble off into the distance once more.

 In the lunchroom Chuck was animated and sociable, and he was popular with the other clients.
 One day several of them were showing me a magazine article about TV stars.
 Leroy pointed to a picture of Lorne Greene.